 # # #

-Media advisory: The full study is linked to this news release.
-This study is being presented at the Heart Failure Society of America Annual Scientific Meeting.
+Media advisory: The full study and editor’s note are linked to this news release.
+This study is being presented at the American Heart Association’s Scientific Sessions 2024.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflicts of interest and financial disclosures, and funding and support.